baptistepepin/FINM-32900-PROJECT/README.md

 - [ ] Update the `dodo.py` file to include all the tasks (pulling data, merging data, calculating ratios, and creating the final report)

 - [ ] Update the `requirements.txt` file that lists all the dependencies for the project
-- [ ] Complete all the docstrings for the functions in the code
-- [ ] Complete all the headers for the created files

 - [ ] Create file `test_merge_data.py` to test the `merge_data.py` file